8 Things to do at Johnson Lake in Banff

 If the conditions are just right, for a few magical weeks in early winter the lakes in Banff freeze over before they are covered with snow.
 Once the ice is thick enough, it creates a rare opportunity to go wild ice skating in Banff National Park.

 Wild ice skating at Johnson Lake is a popular thing to do in Banff in winter.
-It’s a small, shallow lake which freezes reasonably early in the season, making it perfect for early season wild ice skating in in Banff.
+It’s a small, shallow lake which freezes reasonably early in the season, making it perfect for early season wild ice skating in Banff.
 Being out on the lake means there are no trees to block your spectacular views of the surrounding Rocky Mountain peaks.

 2. Snowshoe Johnson Lake Trail